PatrickJS/cli-book/chapter-two/chapter-two.md

 	PHLMLAMEAD:~$ npm install hello

-If a users installs you module locally, these modules will only be accessable from within that directory, and terminal commands will not be registered.
+If a users installs you module locally, these modules will only be accessible from within that directory, and terminal commands will not be registered.

 	PHLMLAMEAD:~$ npm install -g hello

-If a user installs your module globaly, it will register potential terminal commands with the terminal.
+If a user installs your module globally, it will register potential terminal commands with the terminal.

 Our commands will always require global installation so users can access them via the command line.